MicrosoftDocs/powerbi-docs/powerbi-docs/service-embed-report-spo.md

 ---
-title: Embed with report web part in SharePoint Online
+title: Embed a report web part in SharePoint Online
 description: With Power BI's new report web part for SharePoint Online, you can easily embed interactive Power BI reports in SharePoint Online pages.
 author: maggiesMSFT
 ms.author: maggies